NKAI2202/Cybersecurity-Attack/README.md

 ├── Attack_Documentation.pdf # Full detailed report of all 14 attacks
 ├── Attack_Scripts/          # Scripts, commands, and code used
-├── Screenshots/            # Proof and evidence of each attack └── GT_CyberSec_Project.zip  # FULL PROJECT: all files, docs, and resources
+├── Screenshots/            # Proof and evidence of each attack └── Data_preprocessing_and_training.py  # FULL PROJECT: all files, docs, and resources
 Note: All content here is for educational and ethical purposes only.
 No real external systems were targeted or harmed.
 Skills Demonstrated
 Ethical hacking & penetration testing